 Joseph Tartakovsky is an associate in the San Francisco office of Gibson, Dunn & Crutcher.
-He practices in the firm’s Litigation Department, where he focuses on criminal defense, complex civil litigation, and constitutional law.
+He practices in the firm’s Litigation Department, where he focuses on criminal defense, complex civil litigation, appellate briefing, and constitutional law.

 Mr. Tartakovsky is admitted to practice law in the State of California and in the Tenth Circuit.